Last week's rate hike means you should pay off your credit cards asap

 It actually does, according to a recent study reported in the Harvard Business Review.
 How you pay off your card balances can determine whether you'll be successful at reaching your goal.
 Based on these results, it's best to concentrate on one account at a time — the snowball approach — starting with the smallest balance.

-"People who chose to pay off their credit card balances one at a time were far more successful in paying those off and paid off more in subsequent repayments than those who paid off cards simultaneously," said lead study author Remi Trudel, assistant professor of marketing at Boston University.
+"People who chose to pay off their credit card balances one at a time were far more successful in paying those off and paid off more in subsequent repayments than those who paid off cards simultaneously," said study co-author Remi Trudel, assistant professor of marketing at Boston University.

 Related: Shopping for a New Credit Card?
 Make Sure You Follow These Tips